andrew-wolfe/digital_strategy/readme.md

 Digital Strategy Drupal Module
 ===========================================

-Creates 3 page nodes for digital strategy progess on enable.
-Also creates menu callbacks which load the page nodes and output just the body with the appropriate content type headers.
+Creates page nodes for each of the digital strategy progress types on enable.
+Also creates menu callbacks which load the page nodes and output just the body with the appropriate content type headers for specific strategy types.

 Goals
 ----------

-In order to generate a Gov't wide report to show all agencies progress toward meeting the Gov't Digital Strategy each agency is required to provide easy access to their report in 3 machine-readble formats (xml, json, and jsonp).
+In order to generate a Gov't wide report to show all agencies progress toward meeting the Gov't Digital Strategy each agency is required to provide easy access to their report in 3 machine-readble formats (xml, json, and jsonp) and an user-friendly html version.

 Requirements
 ------------